brockhbittner/LTCjourney/README.md

 > Then, I discovered VSCode and got that installed.
 However, the changes I was making were not showing up in GitHub for me to commit and push.
 After some reasearch I discovered the problem was that autosave was turned off.
 So in the VSCode settings I turned autosave to "on Focus Change."
 Now, whenever I click off VSCode to GitHub desktop, it automatically recognizes the changes that I have made.
 So problem solved!

 > But not so fast!
-I then went to continue working through Topic 1: Version Control and I copied "git clone https://github.com/rishabkumar7/ltc-labs" into VSCode and received the following error: "xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun"
+I then went to continue working through [Topic 1: Version Control](https://learntocloud.guide/phase1/versioncontrol) and I copied "git clone https://github.com/rishabkumar7/ltc-labs" into VSCode and received the following error: "xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun"

 > So I did some research on this and found that I needed to install some command line tools.
 I researched the command to initiate the download and copied it into VSCode: xcode-select --install

 > Viola!

 I was able to read through the [Microsoft document about Markdown](https://learn.microsoft.com/en-us/training/modules/communicate-using-markdown/2-what-is-markdown), which was really helpful.
 I tried to implement some of it here just to get some familiarity with it.
-I am going to stop here for now and pick back up later to continue working on Topic 2: Cloud CLI Setup another time.
+I am going to stop here for now and pick back up later to continue working on [Topic 2: Cloud CLI Setup](https://learntocloud.guide/phase1/cli) another time.
 I already have an AWS account, so that gives me a good start on that!

 ## Day 2:

+I learned a lot from reading the [Command Line for Beginners article](https://www.freecodecamp.org/news/command-line-for-beginners/).
+I also got the AWS CLI downloaded, which means I am on to [Topic 3: Infrastructre as Code](https://learntocloud.guide/phase1/iac)!